Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Background and Motivation

-\textit{\textbf{Scope:}} \proj comes to fill this gap; the class of architectures for which \proj is applicable includes---but not limited to---tiled accelerators~\cite{dalorex, tascade_massive, graphq, tesseract, polygraph} and dataflow machines~\cite{cerebras, sambanova, groq, tenstorrent,codelet}. \proj can also be used to simulate systolic array architectures like Google's TPU~\cite{tpu_google}, but these designs usually execute deterministic workloads with near-neighbor communication, and thus they would be modeled much faster using analytical models.
-Unlike general-purpose simulators for HPC such as SST~\cite{sst}, focusing on this architectures class allows \proj to be a highly-scalable, parallel, light-weight simulator while providing detailed simulations of critical aspects of \dci workloads such as NoC modeling at flit-level granularity. \proj could also potentially be used to model the performance of workloads running on more general-purpose manycores~\cite{manticore, cifer, decades, celerity} and server-class chip~\cite{esperanto, ampere, amd_epyc_isca}, provided that they use explicit data movement or message passing instead of shared-memory across PEs.
+The class of architectures for which \proj is applicable includes---but not limited to---tiled accelerators~\cite{dalorex, tascade_massive, graphq, tesseract, polygraph} and dataflow machines~\cite{cerebras, sambanova, groq, tenstorrent,codelet}. \proj can also be used to simulate systolic array architectures like Google's TPU~\cite{tpu_google}, but these designs usually execute deterministic workloads with near-neighbor communication, and thus they would be modeled much faster using analytical models.

+Unlike general-purpose simulators for HPC such as SST~\cite{sst}, focusing on this architecture class allows \proj to be a highly-scalable, parallel, light-weight simulator while providing detailed simulations of critical aspects of \dci workloads such as NoC modeling at flit-level granularity. \proj could also potentially be used to model the performance of workloads running on more general-purpose manycores~\cite{manticore, cifer, decades, celerity} and server-class chip~\cite{esperanto, ampere, amd_epyc_isca}, provided that the application is written in a way that does not require hardware coherence.